 For your sales reps to be successful, they need the tools to do their job well — and this is more true today than ever.

 When sales reps learn something new, whether that’s a new tool or a new technique, I find that they get reenergized to do their work better.
-If a rep suddenly learns about 1:1 video, say, they immediately want to put it to use to better connect with prospects, but they need some help to do it well.
+If a rep suddenly learns about 1:1 video, say, or ChatGPT they immediately want to put it to use to better connect with prospects, but they need some help to do it well.

 Now is a time when we are asking our sales teams to quickly adapt to a new normal, in some cases changing how they’ve done things for years or decades.

-If you just assume your team can be successful with virtual sales because they all know the basics of Zoom, you’re not giving them what they need.
-Sure, familiarity with a platform is crucial, but it’s really just table stakes at this point.
+If you just assume your team can be successful with 1:1 video because they all know the basics of a platform, you’re not giving them what they need.
+Sure, familiarity is crucial, but it’s really just table stakes at this point.

-Is your sales process optimized for these consumers, or are they all funneled into the same process, regardless of their buying preferences?
+Is your sales process optimized for these consumers, or are they all funneled into the same experience, regardless of their buying preferences?

-Is your marketing team producing the content that builds trust and educates your buyers?
+Your marketing team must produce content that builds trust and educates your buyers

 The right content can enable sales to move more quickly.
-As we know, customers make more and more of their purchasing decisions before they speak to a salesperson.
-Therefore, content that answers their questions will forge a relationship and build trust, making the sales team's job easier.
+In the digital; world, customers do tons of research before they speak to a salesperson.
+Content that answers customer questions will forge a relationship and build trust, making the salesperson's job easier.

 If you’re not sure what content should be covered, start by asking your sales team what questions they get asked over and over.